Mikle-Coder/GASMiner/README.md

    - Access each sheet with 'Thread' in its name and click on `RunThread`.
    - This will execute a script that creates 20 time-based triggers (every minute) to initiate the computational script.

-**Note:** This setup will increase the overall computational capacity by 200 solutions per minute.
+This setup will increase the overall computational capacity by 200 solutions per minute.

-Feel free to reach out for any questions or troubleshooting!